Who is York Cycle Campaign?

 What personal data does the Campaign hold or process?

 York Cycle Campaign holds personal data that is submitted to the Campaign through its website, email, paper forms or otherwise.

 If you would like to know what personal data the Campaign holds about you, then you can request to be informed of this by contacting YorkCycleCampaign+Privacy@gmail.com.

 Does the Campaign pass my personal data on to anyone else (third parties)?

 York Cycle Campaign uses the file hosting service Google Drive to host its records of personal data.
 The Campaign also uses the email service Google Gmail for direct email communications.
 You can read Google’s privacy statement here.

 In addition York Cycle Campaign also uses email marketing service MailChimp to administer and send its mass email communications such as activity updates, but also communications relating to membership services.
 You can read MailChimp’s privacy statement here.

-To allow it to take payments for membership subscription, the Campaign uses PayPal.
+To allow it to take online payments for membership subscription, the Campaign uses PayPal.
 In using this service the Campaign does not process any of your bank account details, which are handled by PayPal.
 You can read PayPal’s privacy statement here.